danubedataflow/danubedataflow-site/dev.md

 ack -w cos src

-creative-coding-3rd/other: Johan Karlsson's code

 My self-imposed restrictions
 how to use (keyboard shortcuts etc.)

-creative-coding-3rd: reduce to "Techniques", but only for minimal shapes, then delete.

-S2022-015: add controls for roughness etc.

-S2022-016: recursive grid of filled rough circles , squares and triangles. with white outline on a black background.

-support custom color schemes, e.g., from takawo; adapt them to chroma.js.
-Only brewer palettes support numColors.

 add the ability to create a square canvas of arbitrary size, for wallpapers, prints etc. using pixelDensity() ?